what3words/w3w-swift-components/README.md

 #### Notes

 * These components work with **iOS 9.0** or higher.
-* This package depends on the [what3words swift wrapper](https://github.com/what3words/w3w-swift-wrapper).
+* This package depends on the [what3words swift wrapper](https://github.com/what3words/w3w-swift-wrapper) and [swift core](https://github.com/what3words/w3w-swift-core).
-* For information on using this package with Objective-C read [this](./Documentation/ObjectiveC/ObjectiveC.md).
 * If you are upgrading from any version 1.x.x, see the [upgrade guide](./Documentation/PreviousVersions/UpgradeFromV1.md).

 <a name="installation"></a>